Balance Sheet Definition

 The balance sheet is a key financial statement that public and private companies report on.
 It highlights a firm’s assets, liabilities, and equity.

 The income statement details the firm’s revenue and expenses during a period of time.
-Also known as a ‘profit and loss statement’, it highlights how much the firm has sold and how much it has spent.

 EBITDA stands for Earnings Before Interest, Tax, Depreciation, and Amortization.
-It is a useful financial metric which is found an a companies income statement.

 Net income (NI) is the amount of income an individual or business receives, minus any expenses.
-For individuals, this takes into account expenses such as tax, pension contributions, and student loan re-payments.

 Net Present Value (NPV) is the total value of future revenues, subtracted against any cash outflows during the same period.